Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task12- Create a directory called my_dir with permissions 751 in the working directory.
 User has all read, write, and execute permissions.
 Group has read and execute permissions.
-Others have just execute permission task13- changing group owner to school for the file hello task14-  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Others have just execute permission task13- changing group owner to school for the file hello task14-  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory changes the owner and the group owner of _hello to vincent and staff respectively